zhanghengedu/zhanghengedu.github.io/index.md

 ## Research Interests
 - **Technology-enhanced Learning:** using AI and computer technologies to assist education.
-- **Learning Sciences:** cognitive psychology and computer science.
+- **Learning Sciences:** the intersection of cognitive science and computer science.